Offer and acceptance: Unilateral contract

 A unilateral contract is created when someone offers to do something "in return for" the performance of the act stipulated in the offer.
-In this regard, acceptance does not have to be communicated and can be accepted through conduct by performing the act.
+In a unilateral contract, acceptance may not have to be communicated and can be accepted through conduct by performing the act.
 Nonetheless, the person performing the act must do it in reliance on the offer.

-A unilateral contract can be contrasted with a bilateral contract, where there is an exchange of promises between two parties.
-For example, when (A) promises to sell her car and (B) promises to buy the car.
+A unilateral contract differs from a bilateral contract, where there is an exchange of promises between two parties.
+For example, if one party promises to buy a car and the other party promises to sell a car, that is a bilateral contract.

 The formation of a unilateral contract can be demonstrated in the English case Carlill v Carbolic Smoke Ball Co.
 In order to guarantee the effectiveness of the Smoke Ball remedy, the company offered a reward of 100 pounds to anyone who used the remedy and contracted the flu.
 Once aware of the offer, Carlill accepted the offer when she purchased the Smoke Ball remedy and completed the prescribed course.
 Upon contracting the flu, she became eligible for the reward.
 Therefore, the company's offer to pay 100 pounds "in return for" the use of the Smoke Ball remedy and guarantee not to contract the flu was performed by Carlill.